 Gather Your Materials

-Students will start by rolling one die twice, or two dice to get the 2 parts for their addition equation.
+For the addition version of this activity, students will start by rolling one die twice, or two dice to get the 2 parts for their addition equation.

 Once the ice cream cone toppings have been removed from the center of the ice cream dessert, students will write how many are left in the 3rd box of the equation to get their answer!

-Grab Your Copy
+Grab Your FREE Copy